-

 2. My congregation would like to implement an energy efficiency project.
 How do I begin?

 Check with your local utility provider to explore options for discounts and rebates on applicable efficiency projects.
 Identify at 2-3 contractors to supply you with a quote.
 If you are completing your project with volunteers, purchase your materials from suppliers who are able to get you discounted products through your local utility.
-You can access more information on our Energy Efficiency Resources page
+You can access more information on our Save Energy page!

 3. What are the benefits of membership with Michigan IPL?